rednblkx/HomeKey-ESP32/README.md

  `NAME` is the name for the lock in homekit

- `DISCOVERY` controls if discovery messages for the Home Assistant tag functionality are send at startup, set to 1 to enable.
+ `DISCOVERY` controls if [discovery](https://www.home-assistant.io/integrations/tag.mqtt/) messages for the [Home Assistant tag functionality](https://www.home-assistant.io/integrations/tag/) are send at startup, set to 1 to enable, 0 to disable.

 On the `MQTT_AUTH_TOPIC` topic, the data format is as follows, depending whether a homekey was authenticated or just an NFC Target was sensed.